 The Cowboy Grill

 About 20 minutes outside Moab is the Red Cliffs Lodge on scenic Highway 128.
 If you are not wowed by the drive along the Colorado River, the food will.
+I would give this place my vote for one the best restaurant in Moab is not THE BEST.
 The Cowboy Grill is restaurant located inside the resort that offers fine dining with white linen table clothes indoors or a more casual outdoor setting.
 Every table has a spectacular view of the Colorado River.

 The restaurant serves a breakfast buffet, and a full lunch and dinner menu.
 We dined here for dinner after touring the Moab Museum of Film and Western Heritage and the Castle Creek Winery on the property.
 The menu offers a good variety of appetizers, salads, entrees, and desserts.
 They feature locally produced wines from the Castle Creek Winery on the menu.
 So after you visit the winery you can enjoy a glass with your meal.